Benjovengo/SmartLuxury/README.md

 Our platform uses smart contracts to ensure that all of our products are authentic and that delivery is guaranteed.
 When you make a purchase on our platform, a smart contract is created between you and the seller.
 This contract ensures that the product is authentic and that it will be delivered to you as promised.

 ### Advantages of a blockchain approach

+## Technical Documentation

+For a more techical documentation of the smart contracts, refer to [Technical Documentation](./docs/README.md).